apache/parquet-format/CoreFeatures.md

 ## Core feature list

-This list is based on the [parquet thrift file](src/main/thrift/parquet.thrift) where all the data structures we might use in a parquet file are defined.
+This list is based on the [Parquet Thrift file](src/main/thrift/parquet.thrift) where all the data structures we might use in a Parquet file are defined.

 ### File structure